West Ham United's Benrahma continues impressive Premier League start in win over Aston Villa

 Later in the second half, goals from Pablo Fornals and Jarrod Bowen in the final 10 minutes stretched the Hammers' lead as they sealed their fifth consecutive win across all competitions.

-The 26-year-old was in action for 64 minutes before he was replaced by Manuel Lanzini while DR Congo's Arthur Masuaku was an unused substitute.
+The 26-year-old was in action for 64 minutes before he was replaced by Manuel Lanzini while DR Congo's Arthur Masuaku was an unused substitute for the Hammers.

-Zimbabwe's Marvelous Nakamba, on the other hand, played the entire duration for Aston Villa while Egypt's Mahmoud Trezeguet and Burkina Faso's Betrand Traore continue their recovery from injury.
+Zimbabwe's Marvelous Nakamba, on the other hand, played the duration of the match for Aston Villa while Egypt's Mahmoud Trezeguet and Burkina Faso's Bertrand Traore continue their recovery from injury.

 Benrahma will shift his attention to Thursday's Uefa Europa League clash when West Ham visit Paul Onuachu's Genk, before they host Liverpool for their next Premier League match on November 7.